 The phases available to choose have both thermodynamic and kinetic data.
 If the list is empty, go to the System Definer to make sure that both types of databases are selected and defined.

-Search the Online Help for "System Definer".
+In Thermo-Calc press F1 and search for "System Definer".

 Choose a phase from the list.
 The list is based on the System Definer settings.

 Nucleation sites